Mitalie/hive-minishell/parsing-notes.md

 Top-down parsing can be implemented as a recursive descent parser: a function is created for each non-terminal symbol.
 The function adds its symbol to the tree, peeks at the next token if it needs to determine correct alternative, consumes tokens for any terminal children, and calls the corresponding function for any non-terminal children.

+The exact calling interface of parser is TBD, but top level parser entry point should either return the complete AST or report an error.
+All nodes shall be dynamically allocated, and must be freed when not needed anymore.
+Same applies to the word strings (received from parser) in redirect and command_word nodes.